 **Yarrow – Copper, Potassium and Phosphates

-** indicates the the herbs we grow extra of for the compost.
+** indicates the the herbs we grow extra of just for adding to our various composts.

 How to use activating herbs –

 All you need to do is to chop up some material from the selected plants and place them in your compost, whichever composting technique you use – it will help them all.